Kwadwoo/Car-sales-Webapp/README.md

 # Car-sales-Webapp
-It is a landing page  for selling exquisite automobile with using HTML/CSS and a little JavaScript
+It is a landing page  for selling exquisite automobile with using HTML/CSS.